The Paul Stephenson Bursary

 Eligible for new applicants to the Faculty of Arts Creative Industries and Education.

 About the bursary

-The Paul Stephenson Bursary is an award of £1,000 a year for the first two years of your study at UWE Bristol and is designed to widen participation in higher education and help people to succeed in furthering their ambitions.
-The bursary is only available to new applicants to UWE Bristol.
+The Paul Stephenson Bursary is an award of £1,000 a year for the first two years of study at UWE Bristol, designed to widen participation in higher education and help people to succeed in furthering their ambitions.

-If accepted as a Paul Stephenson Bursary Student, you will receive financial support of £1,000 in each of your first two years of study paid in three instalments across each year.
-In return for this money we ask you to complete a piece of project work around widening participation for BAME students in higher education using the skills you will have learnt on your course.
+In return for this money we ask students to complete a piece of project work around widening participation in higher education, using the skills they will be learning on their course.

 Applications for 2020 have now closed.
-The scheme will reopen in 2021 for new applicants.
-Please note the Paul Stephenson Bursary is only available to new applicants to UWE Bristol.
+The scheme will reopen in 2021.